-We’ve all heard the three R’s: Reduce, Reuse and Recycle.
-They are the foundation of the tectonic shift in evironmental awareness that’s been happening all around us.
+We’ve all heard the three R’s: Reduce, reuse and recycle.
+They are the foundation of the tectonic shift in environmental awareness that’s been happening all around us.

 My beloved pair of Clarks Desert Boots, in Beeswax, were starting to look pretty ragged after two years of heavy use.
 For those not familiar with Desert Boots, they’re super versatile footwear and, like Scotch, get better with age.
 I highly recommend them as an essential building block for every man’s wardrobe.

 With the leather uppers in decent shape I decide to resole them (the fourth R?).
 Never wild about the boot’s crepe sole – they suck up everything they touch and turn a nasty black – I want the rubber based Vibram Christy sole instead.